-Email payloads remain the primary delivery method of ransomware targeting organizations.
-PhishLabs continuously monitors payload families reported in corporate inboxes to help mitigate attacks targeting their businesses.
-Below are the top payload threats to enterprises in Q4.
+Email continues to be the primary delivery method for ransomware targeting businesses.
+Continuous monitoring of reported payload families in corporate inboxes is critical for mitigating these threats.
+Below is a breakdown of the top payload threats to enterprises in the fourth quarter.

 QBot

-QBot represented the vast majority of malware attacks in Q4, contributing to 94.46% of total volume.
+QBot represented the vast majority of malware attacks in the fourth quarter, contributing to 94.46% of total volume.
 QBot is a versatile MaaS (malware-as-a-service) capable of performing a broad range of actions including stealing financial information and credentials, moving laterally within networks, and more.

 QBot is one of many former banking trojans increasingly used by threat actors to install backdoors for malicious software like ransomware.
 Delivery tactics include phishing lures containing malicious Microsoft Word or Excel attachments, and HTML hijacking campaigns using SVG files to smuggle malicious Javascript onto an end-user’s device.
 QBot is linked to the Egregor and Black Basta ransomware families.